Consistent Second-Order Conic Integer Programming for Learning Bayesian Networks: New Perspectives for Mathematical Formulations of DAG Learning

 Let $Q= \mathcal{X}^{\top}\mathcal{X} - D_{\delta}$.
 (In the presence of Tikhonov regularization with tuning parameter $\mu> 0$, we let $Q= \mathcal{X}^{\top}\mathcal{X} + \mu I- D_{\delta}$ as described in Remark~\ref{rem:L2}.)
 Then, Cholesky decomposition can be applied to decompose $Q$ as $q^{\top}q$ (note $Q \succeq 0$).
 As a result, $\text{tr}\left(B B^\top Q\right) = \text{tr}\left(B B^\top {q^\top} {q}\right) = \sum_{i=1}^{m} \sum_{j=1}^{m} \left(\sum_{(\ell,j) \in \overrightarrow{E}} \beta_{\ell j}q_{i\ell}\right)^2$.
 The separable component can also be expressed as $\text{tr}\left(B B^\top D_\delta\right) = \sum_{j=1}^{m} \sum_{(j,k) \in \overrightarrow{E}} \delta_j\beta_{jk}^2$.
 Using this notation, the objective \eqref{eq:LNform1} can be written as

 The Perspective Reformulation (PRef) of {MIQP} is then given by

 The objective function \eqref{PR-Obj} is formally undefined when some $g_{jk}$ = 0.
 More precisely, we use the convention that $\frac{\beta^2_{jk}}{g_{jk}}=0$ when $\beta_{jk} = g_{jk} = 0$ and $\frac{\beta^2_{jk}}{g_{jk}}=+\infty$ when $\beta_{jk} \neq 0$ and $g_{jk}=0$ \citep{frangioni2009computational}.
-The continuous relaxation of PRef, referred to as the perspective relaxation, is much stronger than the continuous relaxation of MIQP \citep{pilanci2015sparse}.
+The continuous relaxation of PRef, referred to as the perspective relaxation, is much stronger than the continuous relaxation of MIQP under certain conditions discussed in detail in Section \ref{deltavalue} \citep{pilanci2015sparse}.
 However, an issue with PRef is that the objective function is nonlinear due to the fractional term.
 There are two ways to reformulate PRef.
 One as a mixed-integer second-order conic program (MISOCP) (see, Section \ref{SOCP}) and the other as a semi-infinite mixed-integer linear program (SIMILP) (see, Section \ref{SIP}).